tests-always-included/mo/API.md

       -s=FILE, --source=FILE

 Source a file into the environment before processing template files.
+This can be used multiple times.

       --